johnpcutler/cutlefishblog/src/markdown-pages/2019-09-13-product-manager-trust.md

 This could all be best summed up in a quote from a developer:

 > We spend all day,  every day, accountable to this tickets.
 Scrutinized.
 Under the gun.
-Our designs have the work.
+Our designs have to work.
 Our code has to work.
 QA literally tries to break what we do.
 People count "points".
 We're told stand up and give statuses every day.
 Now where is that same rigor for our product manager?
 When they overrule us, or challenge the value of our work or suggestions, where is that same focus on their decisions?
 In fact, when things go wrong, we just get blamed for being slow.

 ## The Point